cph-cachet/flutter-plugins/packages/weather/README.md

 # weather
+This package uses the [OpenWeatherMAP API](https://openweathermap.org/) to get the current weather status as well as weather forecasts.

 [![pub package](https://img.shields.io/pub/v/weather.svg)](https://pub.dartlang.org/packages/weather)

-## Install
+## Install (Flutter)
 Add ```weather``` as a dependency in  `pubspec.yaml`.
-For help on adding as a dependency, view the [documentation](https://flutter.io/using-packages/).
+For help on adding as a dependency, view the [pubspec documenation](https://flutter.io/using-packages/).

 ## Permissions
-The plugin uses your location to fetch weather data, therefore location tracking must be enabled.
+The package uses your location to fetch weather data, therefore location tracking must be enabled.

 ### Android
 Add the following entry to your `manifest.xml` file, in the Android project of your application: